Conferment tradition

 Gradually the practice of conferring master’s degrees at conferment ceremonies died out in other countries while in Finland the festivities developed features of their own.
 One uniquely Finnish speciality is the selection of the ceremonial or official wreath weaver (originally wreath weaveress).
 Master's conferment ceremonies in Helsinki were already seen in the 1840s as a Finnish tradition that strengthened Finnish national identity.
 At the same time, master's conferment ceremonies had already disappeared from universities in many other countries, but in Finland, the academic conferment festivities and their symbols were associated with patriotism and therefore preserved.
 During the Faculty of Philosophy's 1850 conferment ceremony, the song Vårt land ("Our Land") was sung at the end of the conferment act for the first time, becoming an established part of the conferment programme.
 At the same time, because of the nationalistic spirit, the whole tradition was threatened by the tense relations between the Russian regime and the Finns.
 In fact, the arrangement of conferment ceremonies was possible only with the consent of the Russian Emperor.

 Once Finland became independent, the tradition could continue uninterrupted.
 The first ceremonial conferment of degrees in the newly independent Finland took place in 1919.
 After the Second World War, there was an altogether 14-year break in arranging conferment ceremonies; the previous break of equal duration goes back to the 18th century and the time of the Great Northern War.
 After such a long pause the arrangements proved challenging, for the many minute details of the ceremony were almost forgotten.
-This gave rise to the practice of writing a booklet of each conferment ceremony held.
+This gave rise to the practice of putting together a commemorative publication of each conferment ceremony held.
 In the 1970s the conferment of degrees was considered old-fashioned and elitist, and the ceremonies became more low-key.
 However, in the 1980s attitudes changed, and conferment ceremonies rose to new heights in popularity.

 Conferment ceremonies have their roots in European academic traditions, but developed into a specifically Finnish cultural phenomenon.
 Throughout the centuries, it has been agreed that celebrating the achievements of master's and doctoral graduates in a splendid manner is part and parcel of academic life.
 The tradition of conferment ceremonies has been considered to be a valuable component of Finnish academia, retaining its vigour even through difficult times.
 Yet, the tradition has evolved in new directions as each ceremony and its organising committee have attempted to add a new touch to the centuries-old ritual.